 Paul continues with his constant prayer for them.
 His prayer request, however, is very specific.

-- That God complete the work that He began in them.
+- That God completes the work that He began in them.

 - That He finish the thing that He originally called them for through the gospel.

 - God calls us, through the gospel, to separate ourselves from this world and begin to follow and become like His Son Jesus Christ.